MontagueM/Charm/README.md

 ## How do I install and use it?

-Do not run Destiny 2 at the same time as booting Phonon for the first time.

-You won't get banned but if they try to read the same package Phonon will not like it.

 - Download the latest release and run Charm.exe.
 - You'll need .NET 6.0 x64 installed but most people have that.
 - Set the packages and export paths first.